Why is Desktop Linux a Market Failure?

 Free Software Culture

 Free software advocates are in denial and are not facing the problems.
 One often reads "having many choices is good" or "a Darwinian process will select the best alternatives".
 This is also what they said in the 1990s.
 The freedom of Linux is also its downfall.
 Effective standards are lacking.
-There is no management and no road map.
+There is no top-down management and no road map.
 Every player runs their own show.
+The description “wild west” is often used.
 Linux geeks don't worry about this - they are having fun.

 No Way Forward?

 Legacy Linux (GNU/Linux) will remain irrelevant and ignored by most developers of consumer apps.
 It is a shame that today's popular desktop platforms (Microsoft and Apple) have high cost, malware galore, and massive invasion of privacy.
-Linux could have made a difference, but lack of management and standards has ruined the opportunity.
+Linux could have made a difference, but lack of management and standards has ruined this opportunity.
 The solution would be to consolidate Linux development resources under a unified management and credible vendor.
 Sadly, there seems to be no chance for this to happen.
+“Freedom” is also very important for most Linux techies.
 In the server space, it seems Linux will remain dominant.
+Here, consumer desktop applications are not important.

 Author